crystalcrag/PocketKalc/README.md

 will be evaluated as `a & (b == 0)`, which a bit counter-intuitive.

 > If you wonder why this is the case, it dates back from the early days of the C programming language, where the `&&` (logical AND) and `||` (logical OR) didn't exist yet, everything was handled using the `&` and `|` operators.
 At some point, the authors realized that a logical AND/OR operator would be better suited for the language, but since a lot of code have already been written using the `&` and `|`, they kept their precedence as is.
->
-> Interesting how this decision was carried over by some language developed decades later (most notably: Java, Javascript, C# and obviously C++).
-Fun fact: among the languages that decided to break free from this questionable legacy, there is the Go programming language, where one of its designer was none other than Ken Thomson, co-author of the C programming language (and partly responsible for this decision).

 With that little bit of trivia out of the way, expressions can use 5 different **scalar datatypes**:
 * **double** : 64bit IEEE 754 floating point.